TechDocsStudio/biel-docs/docs/security/overview.md

 1. **Network protection:** Our infrastructure includes layers of security, such as firewalls and DDoS mitigation, with continuous monitoring for rapid threat response.

+2. **Data encryption**: We use industry-standard encryption for all data, safeguarding it from unauthorized access.

-2. **Incident response and compliance:** We have a structured incident response plan and prioritize GDPR compliance, ensuring data protection aligns with privacy regulations.
+3. **Incident response and compliance:** We have a structured incident response plan and prioritize GDPR compliance, ensuring data protection aligns with privacy regulations.
 ## Why this approach works

 Combining **key security features** with a robust **security architecture** creates a layered defense meeting enterprise-grade demands.
 This structure protects both user interactions and infrastructure, delivering a secure chatbot solution.